noufmalajmi11/my-powerbi-portfolio/training-projects/README.md

 ## 🗂️ Projects in This Folder

 - 📦 `Retail Sales Company` — An e-commerce dashboard analyzing product, customer, and sales performance
+- 📦 `E-commerce Sales Analysis` — Interactive dashboard analyzing sales, products, and customers in an e-commerce business
 - [More training projects will be added soon...]

 ---